-- 40.6.
-A designated benchmark administrator must, with respect to the methodology used for a designated commodity benchmark, publish the following: - (a) the rationale for adopting the methodology, including - (i) the rationale for any price adjustment techniques, and - (ii) a description of why the time period for the acceptance of input data is adequate for the input data to accurately and reliably represent the value of the underlying interest of the designated commodity benchmark;
+- 40.640.5.
+A designated benchmark administrator must, with respect to the methodology used forof a designated commodity benchmark, publish all of the following: - (a) the rationale for adopting the methodology, including, for greater certainty, - (i) the rationale for any price adjustment techniques, and - (ii) a description of why the time period for the acceptance of input data is adequate for the input data to accurately and reliably represent the value of the underlying interest of the designated commodity benchmark: - (b) the process for the internal review and the approval of the methodology referred to in section 40.6 and the frequency of such those reviews and approvals;

-- (b) the process for the internal review and the approval of the methodology and the frequency of such reviews; - (c) the process referred to in section 17 for making significant changes to the methodology.
+(c) the process referred to in section 17 for making significant changes to the methodology.